filipebafica/rest_golang/README.md

 # rest_golang
-A REST application with golang.
+This is a simple REST application implementation with golang..

 ## ⚙️ Getting Started
 ```